 Our devotion to bringing your cat into a calm mental state will result in them actually enjoying being groomed and pampered.
 Of course, this can only be achieved through regular grooming.
 Regular grooming is highly recommended in order to keep your cat healthy, stylist and to maintain less shedding.
 We recommend cats be bathed every 4-6 weeks.

 Shorthair full grooming includes:

-Show bath or **fleas bath, nail trim & ear cleaning.
+Show quality bath or **fleas bath, nail trim & ear cleaning.

 Longhair full grooming includes:

 Sanitary clip, belly shave, , show or **fleas bath, nail trim, ear cleaning , face trim and brush out.

 -Pompom Tail?
 Are you tired to have the lion tail, try the pom pom tail.